microchip-pic-avr-examples/pic18f56q24-cnano-demo-fw/README.md

 ### 2.1.
 LED Blink

-The first program is a simple LED blinking program.
-The program is activated when the microcontroller is plugged in.
+The first program is a simple LED blinking program, which is activated when the microcontroller is plugged in.
 To run the first project, send the command `1` through UART using the Data Visualizer.
 After sending this command, the terminal will receive the following message: `"APPLICATION blink LED"`.
 <br><img src="images/BLINKY.gif" width="800">